sheldrake/PM/handbook/README.md

 We believe that a very well defined set of guidelines is crictial to thrive in a self-organizing environment, as they help each one of us to move deliberately but with a shared vision and shared goals - and without acidentally 'breaking' anything.

-Also, a well defined set of guidelines ensures that we deliver awesome rock-solid products :-)
+Also, a well defined set of guidelines helps us to deliver awesome rock-solid products :-)

 **This hanbook is a continuous work-in-progress.
 Please, do help to improve it and keep it up to date!**